infor-cloud/ion-api-sdk/README.md

 OAuth2 supports different flows to securely consume APIs for different access patterns.
 Of the various grants, ION API supports following grants -

-Authorization code Grant - suitable for Native mobile/desktop apps, Web Apps Implicit Grant - suitable for single page/user agent based applications Resource Owner Grant - suitable for server to server access i.e. backend service client.
+ 1. Authorization code Grant - suitable for Native mobile/desktop apps, Web Apps
+ 2. Implicit Grant - suitable for single page/user agent based applications
+ 3. Resource Owner Grant - suitable for server to server access i.e. backend service client.
 In these cases user/resource owner is not present for authorization so service accounts are used for backchannel authentication and authorization.
-SAML Bearer Grant - suitable for applications plugged in with Infor Ming.le (i.e. apps that have SSO with Ming.le federation hub).
+ 4. SAML Bearer Grant - suitable for applications plugged in with Infor Ming.le (i.e. apps that have SSO with Ming.le federation hub).

-Based on your clients access pattern, implement appropriate OAuth2 Grant.
-Here is a decision flow to choose OAuth2 grant:
+Based on your clients access pattern,  you need to implement the appropriate OAuth2 Grant.
+Here is a decision flow to help you choose an OAuth2 grant:

 ![Grant Flow](http://blogs.infor.com/technology/wp-content/uploads/sites/17/2017/11/ION_API_Choosing_OAuth2_grants.png)